-In order to test the investments balance as at 31 December 2022 we performed the following procedures:
+In order to test the valuation of the investment balance as at 31 December 2023, we performed the following procedures:

 - We obtained an understanding of relevant controls around the reconciliation of investments held and the year-end valuation of investments.
-This included obtaining an understanding of controls of the administrator, Apex Fund and Corporate Services (Guernsey) Limited; - We evaluated the ownership of SIGC LLC by agreeing the ownership amount to the Limited Liability Company Agreement as provided by the Managing Member of SIGC LLC; - We evaluated the recognition of SIGC LLC as an investment that is held at fair value through profit or loss despite SIGC, LP having a major shareholding; - We obtained the audited financial statements of SIGC LLC from the investment manager and assessed whether the NAV materially reflected that entity's fair value; We assessed the correlation of the movement in the NAV of SIGC LLC with the movement in the observable share price of the underlying investment; and We obtained confirmation from the auditors of SIGC LLC of the procedures they performed on the material balances and any reportable matters.
-Key observations Based on the work performed we conclude that the valuation and ownership of the investment held at fair value through profit or loss is appropriate.
+This included obtaining an understanding and testing relevant controls at the administrator. - We evaluated the recognition of SIGC LLC as an investment that is held at fair value through profit or loss despite the Company having a major shareholding; - We obtained the audited financial statements of SIGC LLC from the investment manager and assessed whether the NAV materially reflected that entity's fair value by recalculating the fair value of the listed investments using independent pricing sources and number of units held as at year end; - We engaged the auditors of SIGC LLC to perform specific procedures on the incentive allocation, market price risk disclosure and any reportable matters and accordingly, reviewed their work.
+Further, we held discussions with the auditors of SIGC LLC to ensure the valuation policy and methodology are compliant with IFRS 13 Fair Value Measurement and that this estimate of fair value remains appropriate.
+We also enquired with the auditors of SIGC LLC to consider the liquidity of SIGC LLC to ensure it is considered a going concern; and - We agreed the capital contributions and distributions during the year into SIGC LLC comprising the year-end value to operating agreements and to bank statements.